lesliehamachi/lesliehamachi.github.io/_posts/2023-6-12-isabel-gamez-defends-masters-thesis.md

   <figcaption><em>Isabel Gamez</em></figcaption>
 </figure>
 <br>
 Congratulations to Isabel Gamez for successfully defending her Masters Thesis in the Polymers and Coatings Science MS program.
-Brendan will be starting a position at Lawrence Livermore National Lab!
+Isabel will be starting a position at Lawrence Livermore National Lab!
 Best of luck in your new position.